Shopify/polaris/polaris.shopify.com/content/design/typography/using-type.md

 ## Formatting

-Formatting modifies the appearance of type to enhance its readability, emphasize certain elements, or convey specific meanings.
+Formatting modifies the appearance of type to enhance its readability, emphasize certain elements, or to convey specific meanings.

 ![Text editor formatting toolbar](/images/design/typography/typography-using-type-13-formatting@2x.png)

 ### Underline

-Text that is underlined can serve two purposes: link to other pages, or offer additional contextual information through a tooltip or a popover.
+Text that is underlined can serve two purposes: linking to other pages, or offering additional contextual information through a tooltip or a popover.

 <InlineGrid gap='200' columns={{xs: '1', md: '2'}}>
   <DirectiveCard>